-Maximum principal sums invested >365 days 2019/20 2020/21 2021/22
+Maximum principal sums invested >365 days 2021/22 2022/23 2023/24

 £m £m £m

 Long-term Investments £80m £80m £80m

-As discussed earlier in the report, this long-term investment limit has been set at £80m for 2019/20.
-Since the Council anticipates it may take significant amounts of long-term borrowing to fund major capital schemes during 2019/20, this indicator will allow the Council the capacity to invest the funds over a longer time frame, where spend on these schemes may be phased or where it may be advantageous to borrow ahead of need; particularly where interest rates are lower but forecast to rise.
+As discussed earlier in the report, this long-term investment limit has been set at £80m for 2021/22.
+Since it is possible that the Council may opt to take significant amounts of long-term borrowing to fund major capital schemes during 2021/22 (should it find advantageous terms), this indicator will allow the Council the capacity to invest the funds over a longer time frame, where spend on these schemes may be phased or where it may be advantageous to borrow ahead of need; particularly where interest rates are lower but forecast to rise.
 This will also mean the Council's investment portfolio will be lengthened and this in turn will enhance return in line with the yield curve.